wp-plugins/propoza/readme.txt

 * Receive instant updates when customers submit requests.
 * Create price proposals in mere seconds.
 * Manage all your proposals in one place.
-* Let you customers check with the discounted proposal prices.
+* Let your customers checkout with the discounted proposal prices.

 = The Benefits: =
 * Close the Deal: We've built Propoza with you in mind.
 We know you want to close the deal and win customers.